yasiruchamuditha/Lossless-Image-compressor-DIP/README.md

 [
 This project is created to implement a Lossless Image Compression Algorithm Using Variable Block Size Segmentation.
-Feel free to use and modify the content as need.
+Feel free to use and modify the content as needed.
 ]